open-contracting/deploy/docs/use/databases.rst

 .. tip::

-   If you have shell access to the ``postgres.kingfisher.open-contracting.org`` server, connect with:
+   If you are logged into the ``postgres.kingfisher.open-contracting.org`` server, you can also run:

    .. code-block:: bash